How to Write a Resume with No Experience: 5 Tips

 • Relevant coursework: Be sure to list any courses that will emphasize skills that can be helpful for the job.
 These might include courses that focus on technical skills—like economics, math, or computer science.
 But don’t forget the importance of courses like English or writing that can show your competence in communication or other human skills.
 Look through job descriptions to see what kinds of skills are desirable for the field you’re interested in.

 • GPA and honors: A strong grade point average (GPA) can indicate a willingness to work hard and an aptitude for your field.
-Experts recommend listing your GPA if it’s at 3.5 or above [1].
+Experts recommend listing your GPA if it’s above 3.5 [1].
 If you’ve received any academic honors, it’s a good idea to list them, too.

 • Relevant projects: If you’ve completed projects in classes that are particularly relevant to the job you’re applying to, list and briefly describe them.
 If you have more than one, this can be its own section.